 If you see anything around the island whilst you are out and about, tell us!
-Whether you are a visitor or a resident of the island, a wildlife expert or an interested amature - your sightings are a valuable contribution to the Alderney Records Centre and help to influence our reserve management, surveys, research and conservation.
+Whether you are a visitor or a resident of the island, a wildlife expert or an interested amateur, your sightings are a valuable contribution to the Alderney Records Centre and could help to influence our reserve management, survey programme, research and conservation.

 A record must contain the following:

 - Your name and contact information (this information is classified and will not be used for anything other than verification)